SentinelDataHub/dhus-owc/docs/osf-docs/user_manual.md

 # USER MANUAL

 ## Preface
-This guide is oriented to anyone who wants to use the **OWC** application, the new Graphical User Interface for the DHuS, based on Google Polymer library.<br/>
+This guide is oriented to anyone who wants to use the **Open Web Component** (**OWC**) application, the new Graphical User Interface for the DHuS, based on Google Polymer library.<br/>
-This new GUI offers the same functionalities of the traditional one, with additional features devoted mainly to improve application configuration.
+This new GUI offers the same functionalities of the traditional one, with additional features devoted mainly to increase the application configurability.
-**OWC** development is still ongoing, so there will be both improvements on existing functionalities and new features implementation.<br/>
+**OWC** development is a continuous process, so in the next releases there will be both improvements on existing functionalities and new features implementation.<br/>
-Furthermore, the **OWC** project is *Open Source*,  with the goal of creating a community of developers interested in implementing new web components suitable to the dissemination of space products.
+As the whole DHuS application, the **OWC** project is *Open Source*,  with the goal of creating a community of developers interested in implementing new web components suitable to the dissemination of EO products.
-Thanks to modularity and extensibility principles, components implemented by *Open Source* community can be dynamically imported in the OWC application on the basis of the users' needs.
+Thanks to the modularity and extensibility principles o which OWC is based, components implemented by *Open Source* community can be dynamically imported in  OWC according to the users' needs.

 ## Prerequisites and Constraints
-Since **OWC** application is based on Web Components standard, which is not supported yet on all browsers, OWC GUI works only with recent distribution of Google Chrome.
+Since **OWC** application is based on the Web Components standard, currently not supported yet on all browsers, OWC GUI works only with recent distribution of Google Chrome.

 ## Application Menu
 **OWC** main page shows the application menu on a configurable background image.

 ![main labeled](https://cloud.githubusercontent.com/assets/10920750/25784024/a9fde4dc-3366-11e7-875e-4cfe3486954a.png)

-All panels are displayed horizontally on the screen in the order they are requested by end users, clicking on the proper menu icon.<br/>
+All panels are displayed horizontally on the screen according to the order they are requested by end users (clicking on the proper menu icon).<br/>
-This navigation system choice makes it possible to present data efficiently and makes it easier for the user to navigate among components, giving also the chance to compare search results.<br/>
+This navigation system choice makes possible to present data efficiently providing to the user an intuitive way to navigate among components.
+<br/>One of the main benefit brought by OWC’s navigation system is the chance to compare search results.<br/>
-It is possible to close a panel clicking on the *close icon* on the top right-hand corner of each panel, while the *escape* key allows closing the last panel displayed on the right of the screen.<br/>
+It is possible to *close a panel* clicking on the *close icon* on the top right-hand corner of each panel, while the *escape* key allows closing the last panel displayed on the right of the screen.<br/>
 The default configuration of **OWC** application foresees the following menu options:
 - Login panel, which allows users to:
   * perform login (if already registered);